 Note: The old switch may be destroyed during removal.
 Remove the old switch from its bezel by gripping the switch body behind the control panel and twisting sharply.
-Remove the switch bezel by folding back its locking wings and pushing forward.
-Fit the new bezel to the control panel by first lining up the raised key on its body with the cut-out in the control panel and pushing it in from the front.
+Remove the switch bezel by folding back the locking wings and pushing forward.
+To fit the new bezel to the control panel: first line up the raised key on its body with the cut-out in the control panel and push it in from the front.

 Assemble the new switch to the bezel by lining up the key sections and pushing home.
 Fit the new button by pushing in from the front.

-Replace the Control Panel in reverse order and test for correct operation.
+Replace the control panel in the reverse order and test for correct operation.